 What is the “ERC Go-No-Go Package”?

 Realising that the ERC proposal does not conform to the requirements of the ERC after considerable work has been invested can be very frustrating and discouraging.
-In order to prevent this, the “ERC Go-No-Go Package” provides you an initial feedback about the suitability of your basic project idea and abstract (1-2 pages) and profile (CV) to the ERC, before you start writing the ERC grant application.
+In order to prevent this, the “ERC Go-No-Go Package” provides you an initial feedback about the suitability of your basic project idea and profile to the ERC expectations, before you start writing the ERC grant application.

 What is the difference between the “ERC Standard package” and the “ERC Deep Dive package”?

-In both packages we will review your application and provide our feedback about technical as well as the conceptual aspects.
+In both packages we will review your application and provide our feedback about the conceptual as well as technical aspects.
 The difference is in the extent of our support.
-The “ERC Standard package” provides you with a detailed report based on a single round of review of an advanced proposal draft.
+The “ERC Standard package” provides you with a detailed report based on a single round of review of an an advanced version of the proposal draft.
 The “ERC Deep Dive package” goes way beyond that and provides a full support process from idea to submission.